 Look deeper into the fears that held you back, and the moments of quiet courage you’ve found as you moved through your life.

 Use all of these experiences as a foundation for the conflict you want to introduce into your stories.
 Then the characters you create will resonate with you and will come to life.
-Stop trying to write about characters and actions you can’t imagine, and write about those you can, because you’ve seen and experienced their struggles first hand.

 These are the stories that will touch your audiences deeply, and these are the stories they long to hear.